Even in deep-blue New York, election deniers question the 2020 election and Tuesday’s midterms

 Erie County will have 3,400 people working the polls — setting up voting equipment, assisting voters, and canvassing and reporting results — on Tuesday.

-Hornik said New York Citizens Audit is “not orchestrating or organizing pole watching, but many people who are interested in our information are also interested in being pole watchers because they’re engaged in civic duty.”
+Hornik said New York Citizens Audit is “not orchestrating or organizing poll watching, but many people who are interested in our information are also interested in being poll watchers because they’re engaged in civic duty.”

 Neiheisel said it might be helpful for election deniers to see the process up close for themselves, but that he also worries they might be looking to “correct a perceived wrong.”